-Incentives will continue to be available for residential solar domestic water heating systems, through a limited number of rebates.
-Eligibility will require that customers have electric water heaters.
+For 2012 incentives will be available for residential solar domestic water heating systems with either electric or gas water heater backup.
+The program will evaluate the program results after July 2012 to review participation and incentive levels.
 The rebate incentive level of \$1,200 per system has been established to offset approximately 20% of the incremental costs associated with this measure installation.